DrugLib.com — Drug Information Portal

 Enterobacter cloacae

-Haemophilus influenzae (Beta-lactamase positive isolates)
+Haemophilus influenzae (beta-lactamase positive isolates only)

 Haemophilus parainfluenzae